Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

-The Kansas City Royals, including Bobby Witt Jr. and his .767 slugging percentage over his past 10 games, take on starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+On Saturday, Bobby Witt Jr. (.690 slugging percentage in past 10 games, including four home runs) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-In his most recent game, he hit a home run while going 2-for-3 against the Athletics.
+In his previous game, he went 1-for-4 with a triple against the Mariners.

 Bobby Witt Jr. Game Info & Props vs. the Mariners